phpMv/ubiquity/docs/quickstart/quickstart.rst

 Quick start with console
 ========================

-.. note:: If you do not like console mode, you can switch to quick-start with :ref:`web interface (UbiquityMyAdmin)<quickstart-html>`.
+.. note:: If you do not like console mode, you can switch to quick-start with :ref:`web tools (UbiquityMyAdmin)<quickstart-html>`.

 Install Composer
 ----------------